 - I can go to my medical appointments by myself.

 If you checked 6-10 sentences: You are on your way!
 You are actively taking on many responsibilities in your health care.
 Pick a few more responsibilities from the checklist to do before your next appointment.
-Also, start talking about transitions with your HCP’s.
+Also, start talking about transitions with all of your HCP’s.